 During the last few years the government has taken lot of initiatives for lower education as well as for higher education.
-Government of India has given special emphasis on establishing modern colleges in all districts of the country and also to give input especially to the vocational education and also wwmodern facilities in science & technology.
-The Government wants to have modern colleges where the students can stay by porviding hostel facilities.
-So, initiatives have been taken and still doing more to make the situation better in education sector.
-Few years years, his excellency the president of India had interacted with all the central universities’ vice chancellors to discuss the difficulties faced by the various institutes especially in higher education and to find the solution for improvement.
+Government of India has given special emphasis on establishing modern colleges in all districts of the country and also to provide input especially to the vocational education and also modern facilities in science and technology.
+The Government wants to establish more modern colleges with accommodation facility.
+So, initiatives have been taken, and more will be taken in order to make the situation better in the education sector.

-Most of those who have attained higher education leave their real areas for big cities.
-So, they are completely cut off from the localities.
-Development of the villages is not growing up as it is mostly concentrated in the cities.
+Those who have attained higher education leave their native places for big cities.
+So, after some years they are completely cut off from their place of origin.
+Development of the villages is not happening fast as it is mostly concentrated in the cities.
 The government should think and plan to establish institutions with all the facilities in the remote areas.
 Then only, I think, we can keep the talents connected with the rural.